 In the United States, many city councils have held lengthy and often heated sessions debating calls for ceasefires and resolutions on the Israel-Gaza crisis.
-More than a dozen councils from Seattle (Washington) to Akron (Ohio) to Detroit (Michigan) have passed such resolutions.
-In Richmond (California), a contentious public debate concluded with the passage of a resolution affirming the city's support and solidarity with the Palestinian people of Gaza "who are currently facing a campaign of ethnic cleansing and collective punishment by the state of Israel".
-Speaking against the resolution, one Jewish resident said she felt that create hatred toward Jews and divisiveness in our community" and would make her feel "very unsafe in the community".
+More than a dozen councils from Seattle to Akron to Detroit have passed such resolutions.
+In Richmond, California, a contentious public debate concluded with the passage of a resolution affirming the city's support and solidarity with the Palestinian people of Gaza "who are currently facing a campaign of ethnic cleansing and collective punishment by the state of Israel".
+Speaking against the resolution, one Jewish resident said she felt that the resolution was intended "to create hatred toward Jews and divisiveness in our community" and would make her feel "very unsafe in the community".
 In Atlanta, the city council voted 12-0 in favour of a resolution supporting The Carter Center's recent call for a ceasefire, a resolution backed by Jewish and Muslim council members.